vencolini/github-search-test/README.md

 # Githubtest

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.3.
+It uses:
+- Node 12.18.1
-It uses Nebular 4 for the UX elements and Bootstrap 4.5 for reponsive grid layout.
+- Nebular 4 for the UX elements
+- Bootstrap 4.5 for reponsive grid layout.

 ## Initial setup